rclone/rclone/docs/content/docs.md

 location, e.g. with one of the documented special values for memory-only configuration.
-Since only backend options can be stored in configuration files, this is normally unnecessary for commands that do not operate on backends, e.g. `genautocomplete`.
+Since only backend options can be stored in configuration files, this is normally unnecessary for commands that do not operate on backends, e.g. `completion`.
 However, it will be relevant for commands that do operate on backends in general, but are used without referencing a stored remote, e.g. listing local filesystem paths, or